bjerrep/obsoleta/README.md

 ### Buildtype

-Buildtype is ignored exept for the track 'production' where it is illegal to mix different buildtypes.
+Buildtype is ignored except for the track 'production' where it is illegal to mix different buildtypes.
 This is a somewhat debatable implementation and it might not hold in the real world.

+## Search paths

+Obsoleta currently have no concept of a default search path and it will fall over if none is given.
+Search paths can be specified on the command line using '--path' and/or in the configuration file.
+All paths are concatenated to a single list which is traversed at each invocation (no caching, at least not yet).
+The configuration file have a 'paths' which is just a json array, and a 'env_paths' string which is shell expanded (it can contain environment variables in $ style).
+Both '--path' and 'env_paths' can be : separated lists.

 ## Build support